kibook/s1kd-tools/INSTALL.md

 The following parameters can be given to `make` to control certain options when building and installing.

-### `BREXCHECK_XPATH_ENGINE`

-The `BREXCHECK_XPATH_ENGINE` variable determines which XPath implementation the s1kd-brexcheck tool will use to evaluate the object paths of BREX rules.

-The s1kd-tools are built on libxml, so by default s1kd-brexcheck uses libxml's XPath implementation.
-However, libxml only supports XPath 1.0.
-While as of Issue 5.0, the S1000D default BREX rules are all compatible with XPath 1.0, Issue 4.0 and up do reference the XPath 2.0 specification.
-Therefore, if your project needs XPath 2.0 support for BREX rules, you should select a different implementation.

-`LIBXML`
-The default implementation.
-Fast and requires no additional dependencies.

-Supports XPath 1.0 and some EXSLT functions.

-`SAXON`
-Experimental implementation using the Saxon/C library.
-Slower, and Saxon/C itself is a very large dependency.
-Not recommended at this time due to memory leak issues.

-Supports XPath 1.0, 2.0 and 3.0.

-`XQILLA`
-Experimental implementation using the Xerces-C and XQilla libraries.
-A little slower than libxml, but faster than Saxon/C, and the dependencies are much smaller than the latter.
-This is currently the recommended implementation if you need XPath 2.0 support.

-Supports XPath 1.0 and 2.0.

-Example:

-    $ make BREXCHECK_XPATH_ENGINE=XQILLA

 ### `PREFIX`

 The `PREFIX` variable determines where the s1kd-tools are installed when